nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 {{ < imgfig2 "/images/posts/claude-code-9-2.png" "Figure 2: "  "What Tables have Data" >}}

-I started with asking what tables had data.
-As shown in *Figure 2*, we can see that all tables except for `email_log` have data.
+I started by asking what tables had data.
+As shown in *Figure 2*, all tables except `email_log` contain data.
 This is expected since we haven't implemented email functionality yet.
-I asked some other questions around the data, like unique contacts, contact with the same email, etc. Everything looked good.
+I asked some other questions about the data, such as the number of unique and duplicate contacts.
+Everything looked good.

-One thing that confused me what is highlighted in *Figure 2*, there are more contacts (84) than tickets (81).
+One thing that confused me was what is highlighted in *Figure 2*, there are more contacts (84) than tickets (81).
 How is that possible?
 Instead of me logging onto the database and figuring out what SQL queries to execute, I asked Claude Desktop:

 {{ < imgfig2 "/images/posts/claude-code-9-3.png" "Figure 3: "  "Discrepancy Between Contacts and Tickets" >}}

-You see in *Figure 3* what I asked Claude Desktop and that Claude Desktop quickly identified the issue: speakers who haven't registered for tickets!
-I don't know how long it would have takne me to figure that out manually, but Claude Desktop did it in seconds.
+You see in *Figure 3* what I asked Claude Desktop, and it quickly identified the issue: speakers who haven't registered for tickets!
+I don't know how long it would have taken me to figure that out manually, but Claude Desktop did it in seconds.

-Once again, this is the beauty of AI-native applications, I can focus on asking high-level questions and let the AI handle the low-level details.
+Once again, this is the beauty of AI-native applications: I can focus on asking high-level questions and let the AI handle the low-level details.

 ### Testing the Three Import Functions